linkv12/linkv12.github.io/_posts/progress-update/2022-09-01-hello-world.markdown

 ---

 Testing on jekyll.
-Today, I learnt ho to use jekyll.
+Today, I learnt how to use jekyll.
 Hopefully I can keep updating this blog to show my progress and my current project.
 Adding more spice and sparkle here and there.